Lab 4. Database Testing

 After you finished designing your database, the development team is interested in assessing the performance of your design.
 To record different test configurations and results, you create the following relational structure:

-Tables – holds data about tables that might take part in a test;
+Tables – holds data about tables that can take part in tests;

-TestTables – link table between Tests and Tables (which tables take part in which tests);
+TestTables – junction table between Tests and Tables (which tables take part in which tests);

 Views – holds data about a set of views from the database, used to assess the performance of certain SQL queries;

-TestViews – link table between Tests and Views (which views take part in which tests);
+TestViews – junction table between Tests and Views (which views take part in which tests);

-- deleting the data from the test’s tables – in the order specified by the Position field (table TestTables);
+- deleting the data from test T’s tables, in the order specified by the Position field in table TestTables;

-- inserting data into the test’s tables – reverse deletion order; the number of records to insert is stored in the NoOfRows field (table TestTables);
+- inserting data into test T’s tables in reverse deletion order; the number of records to insert into each table is stored in the NoOfRows field in table TestTables;

-TestRunTables – contains performance data for INSERT operations for every table in the test;
+TestRunTables – contains performance data for INSERT operations for each table in each test run;

-TestRunViews – contains performance data for every view in the test.
+TestRunViews – contains performance data for each view in each test run.
+See example here.

-Your task is to implement a set of stored procedures for running tests and storing their results.
+Your task is to implement a set of stored procedures to run tests and store their results.
 Your tests must include at least 3 tables:

 - a table with a single-column primary key and no foreign keys;